thorbjornium/Software-Manual/src/powershell_scripts.md

 <br>

-Copy and Paste the scripts into your Powershell profile.
-To open your Powershell profile in VS Code type `code $Profile`.
+Copy and Paste the scripts into your PowerShell profile.
+To open your PowerShell profile in VS Code type `code $Profile`.
-Most scripts requires additional software.
+Most scripts require additional software.
 Install the following software if you do not have it already:

-{{#tabs global="install" }}
+{{#tabs global="install"}}
-{{#tab name="Winget" }}
+{{#tab name="Winget"}}

 ```Powershell
 winget install ajeetdsouza.zoxide